linas/archeo/README.md

   drives and controllers are inadequate (because that's the setup I used for the last few decades, and now I have data corruption.)
 Stacked combinations of LVM, Btrfs, XFS are not obviously better.
-Ceph is a distribued storage system.
+Ceph is a distributed storage system.
 The very first time I used it, I found data corruption errors.
 Perhaps Ceph is to blame, perhaps a disk controller is to blame.
 Maybe a cosmic ray hit the system during file copy.
 Ceph is aimed at large clusters, not small users.
 Fully debugged if you have